nixworks/public/news/2010/09/18/README.md

 ##### United Kingdom
 ### [British pop star George Michael is transferred from Pentonville Prison to Highpoint Prison in Suffolk, England, to serve out the remaining weeks of his sentence for driving under the influence of cannabis. ](/news/2010/09/18/british-pop-star-george-michael-is-transferred-from-pentonville-prison-to-highpoint-prison-in-suffolk-england-to-serve-out-the-remaining-w.md)
-_Context: Highpoint Prison, George Michael, Pentonville Prison, cannabis, driving under the influence, United Kingdom, Suffolk, England_
+_Context: Highpoint Prison, Suffolk, United Kingdom, England, Pentonville Prison, driving under the influence, George Michael, cannabis_

 ##### Chile
 ### [Chileans celebrate the 200th anniversary of Chilean Independence Day as do the 33 miners trapped underground in the 2010 Copiap mining accident. ](/news/2010/09/18/chileans-celebrate-the-200th-anniversary-of-chilean-independence-day-as-do-the-33-miners-trapped-underground-in-the-2010-copiapo-mining-acci.md)
-_Context: Chile, Chilean Independence Day, 2010 Copiap mining accident, 200th anniversary_
+_Context: 200th anniversary, 2010 Copiap mining accident, Chile, Chilean Independence Day_

 ##### China
 ### [China slightly increased its holdings of United States treasury debt to US$846.7 billion, this July. ](/news/2010/09/18/china-slightly-increased-its-holdings-of-united-states-treasury-debt-to-us-846-7-billion-this-july.md)